ng-learn-org/ng-learn-org.github.io/_posts/2013-11-29-AngularJS_Workshop_From_Zero_To_Ninja_Jr_Part_2.markdown

 ### Whats Next?

- In 48 hours we will public the part 3 on this workshop.
+ In 48 hours we will publish the part 3 on this workshop.
 We will start our TDD process together.
 We will receive our first requirement for our application.
  We will start our development flow writing a unit test using Jasmine as our framework and Karma as our test executor.

  We will learn how to unit test a controller and once we get a nice failing test we will implement the logic to make that test go green again.